andresrodriguez55/newsWebAPI/README.md

 ### Description

 With this project a start was made in the NOSQL databases and React.
-The page takes data from a free firebase database.
+The page takes data from a free own firebase database.

 For now, the database only has the option to read for all, It is expected in the future to be able to make a management system that allows only admins to publish news from the page.